-How the iPhone works as a mapping GPS
+How a Smartphone works as a mapping GPS

-There are several excellent iPhone apps that let you preload maps and GPS tracks into your iPhone before your trip.
-Then when you are out on the trail without WIFI or cell service, you can use the preloaded maps along with the iPhone’s GPS to do all the mapping and navigating you need.
+There are several excellent Apps like Gaia GPS that let you preload maps and GPS tracks into your smartphone before your trip.
+Then when you are out on the trail without WiFi or cell service, you can use the preloaded maps along with the iPhone’s GPS to do all the mapping and navigating you need.
 The downloaded maps are essentially free, and if you already own an iPhone, the cost of using it as a GPS/Mapping device for backpacking is very reasonable—essentially just the cost of the Mapping/GPS App.
+The GPS units in current smartphones are quite good and have similar accuracy to traditional GPS units like a Garmin Montana.

-To clarify a common misconception: You do NOT need WIFI or Cellular connection for the GPS work; however you do need to have pre-downloaded the map content to your App in order to have your current location show up on a map.
+To clarify a common misconception: You do NOT need WiFi or Cellular connection for the GPS to work; however you do need to have pre-downloaded the map content to your App in order to have your current location show up on a map.

-(basic facts for a jump start to use your iPhone as backpacking GPS)
+Cliff Notes – a jump start to use your smartphone as backpacking GPS

-- Do: Use your iPhone as a backpacking and hiking GPS.
+- Do: Use your smartphone as a backpacking and hiking GPS.
 It’s excellent!

 - Do: Use CalTopo for your pre-trip route planning and mapping.
-It’s the perfect companion to Gaia GPS on your iPhone.
-Note that CalTopo now has Auto Routing along trails, roads, etc. This is a huge time saver for pre-trip route generation.
+It’s the perfect companion to Gaia GPS on your smartphone.

 - Do: Use Gaia GPS.
-It’s a near perfect App for hiking in the US, Canada and New Zealand. (see below for using other Apps in other countries)
+It’s a near perfect App for hiking in the US, Canada and New Zealand and now Spain and France. (see below for using other mapping Apps and in other countries)

 - Do: Download Maps For Offline Use to Gaia GPS before your trip